joao-rafael/vtex-store-challenge/README.md

 ## License

 This is an open-source project under the MIT License - this means that you can use this project, change it, sell it, merge...
 But no Warranty is guaranteed.
-Use it on your own.
+Use it on your own